flolu/terra-make/README.md

 Make & Bash scripts to fully automate GKE cluster creation, management, deployment with terraform, Bazel, and Bash.

-Important: All terraform confinguration files must be present at the path {root}/terraform/main
+Important: All terraform configuration files must be present at the path {root}/terraform/main

 See provided